Cutting Electricity Used in the Home

 Lowering the monthly utility bill is a goal for every homeowner unfortunately for many of us it is not always easy to know what steps to take to lower energy usage.
 By following these suggestions you can make a smaller electric bill a reality.

 Plant Deciduous Trees for Shade in Summer and Sun in Winter – Planting deciduous trees outside east and west facing windows can provide summer shade while letting in the sun once the leaves drop in the fall.
 Planting trees not only improves the curb appeal of your home, it can add to your home's value while lowering your air conditioning bill up to 35%.

-Maintain A/C Unit – Maintaining your a/c unit will extend it’s life and allow more efficient operation.
-Replacing the air filters at least once every three months prevent air flow restriction that can make the a/c unit work harder.
+Maintain A/C Unit – Maintaining your a/c unit will extend it's life and allow more efficient operation.
+Replacing the air filters and furnace filters at least once every three months prevent air flow restriction that can make the a/c unit work harder.
 By using a programmable thermostat you can reduce your electric bill by $180 per year.

 Use Natural Light When Possible – Simple changes like rearranging furniture so that your favorite reading chair is near a sunny window can save on electricity usage.
 By opening blinds and drapes and letting indirect sunlight in, you can save money by turning off the lights and enjoying free natural light.